 Patient Safety and Quality

-At the Cosmetic Surgery & Skin Cancer Centre, we are committed to ongoing improvement of patient care in all areas – We care, We Learn, We Improve
+At the Cosmetic Laser & Skin Cancer Centre, we are committed to ongoing improvement of patient care in all areas – We care, We Learn, We Improve

 Charter of Your Health Rights